 The itinerary for 2019 is presently being drawn up, confirmed activities including reptile surveys of the north Wirral coast and amphibian surverys and litter picking at ponds at Central Park Wallasey.
 Pond creation and monitoring is being planned for a local pocket park in New Brighton for 2019 into 2020.
+We are going to be involved with the Turtle Tally citizen science project.
 The possibility for visiting Natterjack sites, and other activities are also being looked into.
 Suggestions from members are welcomed.

 Existing partnerships include the Wirral Ranger Service, the Friends of the North Wirral Coastal Park and Wirral Wildlife.

 The present committee consists of: Thomas Doherty-Bone (chair); Jon Bielby (secretary); Frankie Bielby (treasurer); Mike Brown (senior adviser).